Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Companies of all sizes use it for backups, document archiving, team collaboration, and file sharing.
 Getting new storage space without having to build and manage additional infrastructure is a huge time saver.

 But choosing the best cloud storage services isn’t always easy, especially since there are so many options on the market.

 To make your decision a little easier, I looked at dozens of providers and narrowed it down to my top nine recommendations.

-How to Choose the Best Cloud Storage Services for You
+What I Looked at to Find the Best Cloud Storage Services

 Every option on this list has its own set of perks, features, and benefits.
-They’re all great in one aspect or another.
-However, choosing between them isn’t always easy, especially if you don’t know what to look for.
+They’re all great in one aspect or another, but there isn’t a one-size-fits-all service that I can recommend across the board.

 Every cloud storage service offers various plans with differing storage limits and different price points, depending on how much space you need.

 You don’t necessarily need to know how much space you need before you decide.

 Thankfully, it’s easy to upgrade and add more storage space with most providers on the list.
 Some charge a small monthly fee to add more space and others may require you to upgrade to a different plan.

 With that said, I always recommend starting on the lowest plan until you meet those storage limits.
 From there, you can upgrade as you need to.